The 56th Graduate Study Programme

 The United Nations Information Service’s Graduate Study Programme provides an opportunity for participants to deepen their understanding of the United Nations system through first-hand observation and study.
 The Graduate Study Programme is held at the United Nations Office at Geneva each year during the month of July.

 Each year, as part of the educational outreach programmes undertaken by the United Nations, the Information Service at Geneva organizes the Graduate Study Programme.
-This seminar provides an opportunity for outstanding young postgraduate students from all over the world to deepen their understanding of the principles, purposes and activities of the United Nations and its related agencies through first-hand observation and study at the United Nations Office at Geneva.
+This seminar provides an opportunity for outstanding graduate and postgraduate students from all over the world to deepen their understanding of the principles, purposes and activities of the United Nations and its related agencies through first-hand observation and study at the United Nations Office at Geneva.

-Graduate Study Programme will be held at the Palais des Nations from 4 to 15 July 2016
+Graduate Study Programme will be held at the Palais des Nations from 2 to 13 July 2018

-Participants will form working groups to study issues related to human rights, development and the environment under the guidance of United Nations experts.
+Participants will form working groups to study issues related to the various dimensions of this theme, under the guidance of United Nations experts.
 They will be provided with selected documents and publications on the theme under discussion.

-How to apply
+How to apply: